aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/image-editing/expand-and-crop-images/_index.md

 ---
 title: Expand and Crop Images with Aspose.PSD for Java
-linktitle: Expand and Crop Images with Aspose.PSD for Java
+linktitle: Expand and Crop Images
 second_title: Aspose.PSD Java API
 description: Learn how to expand and crop images in Java using Aspose.PSD.
 Step-by-step guide for efficient image processing.
 type: docs